syuja/GreenPlumSetup/README.md

 <a id="struct"></a>
 ### Basic Structure
   - **Master node**: entry point where users connect and submit SQL queries.
 Creates query plan and distributes work to segments.
-Coordinate segments which store and process data.
+Coordinates segments which store and process data.
   - **Segments**: 2 or more processors that carry out an operation, each with its own resources.
 PSQL instances containing distinct data.
   - **Interconnect**: networking layer and infrastructure for inter-process communication. (uses UDP and Greenplum version of TCP)
   - **Pivotal Query Optimizer**: produces a query plan, and is contained within the master.
 Master dispatches the query plan to segments.